 The (par) rule separates a context into two parts, and the complexity is the maximum over the two complexities, both for lower bound and upper bound.
 The (tick) rule shows the addition of a tick implies a delay of $[1,1]$ in the context and the complexity.
-The (nu) rules imposes that all names must have a reliable usage when they are created.
+The (nu) rule imposes that all names must have a reliable usage when they are created.
 In order to type a channel with the (ich) rule, the channel must have an input usage, with obligation $[0,0]$.
 Note that with the subusage relation, we have $\IU{A_o}{J_c} \SubU \IU{[0,0]}{J_c}$ if and only if $A_o = [0,I]$ for some $I$.
 So, this typing rule imposes that the lower-bound guarantee is correct, but the rule is not restrictive for upper-bound.
 This rule induces a delay of $J_c$ in both context and complexity.
 Indeed, in practice this input does not happen immediately as we need to wait for output.
 This is where the assumption on when this output is ready, given by the capacity, is useful.
 The rule for output (och) is similar.
-For a server, the rule for input (iserv) is similar to (ich) in principles but differs in the way complexity is managed.
+For a server, the rule for input (iserv) is similar to (ich) in principle but differs in the way complexity is managed.
 Indeed, as a replicated input is never modified nor erased through a computation, giving it a non-zero complexity would harm the precision of the type system.
-Moreover, if this server represents for example a function on an integer with linear complexity, then the complexity of this server depends on the size of the integer it receives, that is why the complexity is transferred to the output rule on server, as one can see in the rule (oserv).
+Moreover, if this server represents for example a function on an integer with linear complexity, then the complexity of this server depends on the size of the integer it receives; that is why the complexity is transferred to the output rule on server, as one can see in the rule (oserv).
 Indeed, this rule (oserv) is again similar to (och) but the complexity of a call to the server is added in the rule.
 As we have polymorphism on servers, in order to type an output we need to find an instantiation on the indices $\seq{i}$, which is denoted by $\seq{\INN{I}}$ in this rule.
-Finally, the (case) rule is the only rule that modifies the set of constraints, and it gives information on the values the sizes can take.
-As explained in Example~\ref{f:factorial}, those constraints are crucial in our sized type system.
+Finally, the (if) rule is the only rule that modifies the set of constraints, and it gives information on the values the sizes can take.
+As explained in Example~\ref{e:factorial}, those constraints are crucial in our sized type system.
 Note that contexts are not separated in this rule.
-In the typing for the expression this is not a problem since names are not useful for the typing of an integer.
-Then for both branches, it means that the usage of channels must be the same.
+So, for both branches, it means that the usage of channels must be the same.
 However, because we have the choice usage ($U + V$), in practice we can use different usages in those two branches.